afni/apaper_afni_proc/README.md

 directory.
 Thus, `do_03_timing.tcsh` is paired with `run_03_timing.tcsh`, which produces `data_03_timing` as the output data tree.

+##### Example commands without variables

+To simplify reading some of the afni_proc.py commands themselves, we provide a set of variable-free versions in `example_ap_cmds/`.
+Note that these are also stored within afni_proc.py itself with name keys, and you can show these directly in the terminal with:

+    afni_proc.py -show_examples 'AP publish 3a'
+    afni_proc.py -show_examples 'AP publish 3b'
+    afni_proc.py -show_examples 'AP publish 3c'
+    ...

+etc. (see `afni_proc.py -show_example_names` for the complete list of these and others).
+These name abbreviations can also be used with the several helpful `-compare_* ..` options in AP.

 ### Task FMRI demo (Ex.
 2, and supplements)